Today Rice News Headlines...

 Monday, June 13, 2016

-Three servings of cooked brown rice a day could reduce the risk of death (from any cause) by 20% (Matthew Mead/AP)
+servings of cooked brown rice a day could reduce the risk of death (from any

+American Heart Association.
 A slice of whole grain bread acts as one serving, while two Weetabix (37.5g) is just over two servings.

-Two Weetabix contains just over two servings of whole grains (Clive Darra/Flickr)
+Weetabix contains just over two servings of whole grains (Clive Darra/Flickr)

-Half a cup of cooked brown rice or 100% whole grain pasta also count as one serving.
+cup of cooked brown rice or 100% whole grain pasta also count as one serving.
+Experts agree that people do not eat enough whole grain foods and fibre.

 The recent Eatwell Guide published by Public Health England (PHE) says people should consume 30g of fibre per day from fruit, vegetables and whole grain foods.

-Experts believe just one 16g serving per day of whole grain cuts the risk of dying from heart disease or cancer (Danny Lawson/PA)
+believe just one 16g serving per day of whole grain cuts the risk of dying from

+disease and death.
 “Based on the solid evidence from this meta-analysis and numerous previous studies that collectively document beneficial effects of whole grains, I think healthcare providers should unanimously recommend whole grain consumption to the general population as well as to patients with certain diseases to help achieve better health and perhaps reduce death,” he said.

 Rabobank-led fund to but majority stake in Parijat